frank-dspeed/n-test/README.md

 Run `npm install` to install `bats`.

 Add `.env` file beside `docker-compose.yml` with variable for `N_SCRIPT_FOR_TESTS`, to mount `n` script into container for testing.
-(This is a temporary extra step while the tests are separate from the `n` repo, so `n` is not in a known location.)
+(This is a temporary extra step while the tests are separate from the `n` repo, as `n` is not in a known location.)

 e.g.

-    N_SCRIPT_FOR_TESTS=/Users/john/Documents/Sandpits/nvh-n/bin/n
+    N_SCRIPT_FOR_TESTS=/Users/john/Documents/Sandpits/n/bin/n

 ## Running Tests Locally